davdar/maam/writeup/paper.markdown

 function interface: state on top of list (Section 5.3.1 in MAI).
 New analyses are achieved through multiple denotation functions into this single monad.
-Analyses in MAI are all fixed to be path-sensitive, and the methodology for incorporating other flow properties is to surgically instrument the execution of the analysis with a custom Galois connection (Section 6.5 in MAI).
+Analyses in MAI are all fixed to be path-sensitive, and the methodology for incorporating other path or flow properties is to surgically instrument the execution of the analysis with a custom Galois connection (Section 6.5 in MAI).
 Lastly, the framework provides no reasoning principles or proofs of soundness for the denotation function interface. _A user of MAI must inline the definitions of each analysis and prove their implementation correct from scratch each time._

 By contrast, our framework's interface is based on state and nondeterminism _monadic effects_ (Section \ref{the-analysis-monad}).
-This interface comes equipped with reasoning principles, allowing one to verify the correctness of their monadic interpreter _independent of a particular monad_, which is not possible in MAI.
+This interface comes equipped with reasoning principles, allowing one to verify the correctness of a monadic interpreter _independent of a particular monad_, which is not possible in MAI.
 State and nondeterminism monadic effects capture the essence of _small-step relational semantics_, and are therefore truly language independent.
-Our tools are reusable for any semanatics described as a small-step state machine.
+Our tools are reusable for any semanatics described as a small-step state machine relation.
 Because we place the monadic interpreter behind an interface of effects rather than denotation functions, we are able to introduce language-independent monads which capture flow-sensitivity and flow-insensitivity (Sections \ref{varying-path-and-flow-sensitivity} and
 \ref{a-compositional-monadic-framework}), and we show how to compose these features with other analysis design choices (Sections \ref{analysis-parameters}
 and \ref{a-compositional-monadic-framework}).
-The monadic effect interface also allows us to completely separate the execution monad from the abstract domain, both of which are tightly coupled in the MAI approach.
-Finally, our framework is compositional through the use of monad transformers (Section
-\ref{a-compositional-monadic-framework}) which construct execution engines and proofs of soundness for free.
+The monadic effect interface also allows us to separate the monad from the abstract domain, both of which are tightly coupled in MAI.
+Finally, our framework is compositional through the use of monad transformers (Section \ref{a-compositional-monadic-framework}) which construct execution engines and proofs of soundness for free.

-We do not achieve correctness and compositionality _in addition_ to our transition from denotation functions to monadic effects; rather we achieve correctness and compositionality _through it_, making such a transition essential and primary to our technique.
+We do not achieve correctness and compositionality _in addition_ to our transition from denotation functions to monadic effects; rather we achieve correctness and compositionality _through it_; such a transition essential, primary and novel to our work.

-\paragraph{Unified Frameworks for Flow Sensitivity}
+\paragraph{Widening for Control-Flow}

-\citeauthor{dvanhorn:Hardekopf2014Widening} also introduces a unifying account of flow properties in Widening for Control-Flow (WCF)\cite{dvanhorn:Hardekopf2014Widening} .
+\citeauthor{dvanhorn:Hardekopf2014Widening} also introduces a unifying account of control flow properties in _Widening for Control-Flow_ (WCF)\cite{dvanhorn:Hardekopf2014Widening}, accounting for path, flow and call-site sensitivities .
 WCF achieves this through an instrumentation of the abstract machine's state space which is allowed to track arbitrary contextual information, up to the path-history of the entire execution.
 WCF also develops a modular proof framework, proving the bulk of soundness proofs for each instantiation of the instrumentation at once.

-Our work achieves similar goals, although isolating flow sensitivity is not our primary objective.
-While WCF is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying control properties of the interpreter--through the monad.
+Our work achieves similar goals, although isolating path and flow sensitivity is not our primary objective.
+While WCF is based on a language-dependent instrumentation of the semantics, we achieve variations in flow sensitivity by modifying language-independent control properties of the interpreter--through a monad.

-Particular strengths of WCF are the wide range of choices for flow sensitivity which are shown to be implementable within the design, and the modular proof framework.
+Particular strengths of WCF are the wide range of choices for control-flow sensitivity which are shown to be implementable within the design, and the modular proof framework.
 For example, WCF is able to also account for call-site sensitivity through their design; we must account for call-site sensitivity through a different mechanism.

-Particular strengths of our work is the understanding of flow sensitivity not through instrumentation but through control properties of the interpreter, and also a modular proof framework, although modular in a different sense from WCF.
-We also show how to make different flow sensitivity choices for independent components of the state space, like a flow-sensitive data-store and path-sensitive stack-store, for example.
+Particular strengths of our work is the understanding of path and flow sensitivity not through instrumentation but through control properties of the interpreter, and also a modular proof framework, although modular in a different sense from WCF.
+We also show how to compose different path and flow sensitivity choices for independent components of the state space, like a flow-sensitive data-store and path-sensitive stack-store, for example.

 # Conclusion

-We have shown that \emph{Galois transfomers}, monad transfomers that transport
-1) Galois connections and 2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.
+We have shown that \emph{Galois transfomers}, monad transfomers that transport (1) Galois connections and (2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.